Saakshyam: Development

 The film's launch event with a puja ceremony was held on 21 May 2017 at Ramanaidu Studios, which saw the attendance of noted personalities from the Telugu film industry.
-Director Sriwass' daughter Vedaswa handed over the script while Raghava Lawrence switched on the camera.
+Sriwass' daughter Vedaswa handed over the script while Raghava Lawrence switched on the camera.
 Director V. V. Vinayak sounded the clapboard while director Boyapati Srinu took the first shot on Sreenivas.

 Sreenivas said "Once I greenlighted Saakshyam, I didn't accept any other project.
 Since the movie has significant action sequences, I wanted to give my best.
 I went to Dubai to get physically trained".
-A. S. Prakash served as the production designer for Saakshyam.
+A. S. Prakash served as the production designer for the film.
 Prior to starting the first shooting schedule, the team constructed a set at Ramoji Film City in Hyderabad, for filming an action sequence.

 In May 2017, Devi Sri Prasad was reported as composing the music for the film, but Harshavardhan Rameshwar was signed as the music director.
 Other technicians includes cinematographer Arthur A. Wilson, editor Kotagiri Venkateswara Rao, production designer A. S. Prakash, stunt director Peter Hein, and costume designers Nischay Niyogi and Neeta Lulla, and dance choreographers Shobi Paulraj, Raghu, and Bhanu.

 Themes

-According to Bellamkonda Sreenivas, the story revolves around five elements (Panchamahabhuta) – Earth, Water, Air, Fire and Aether.
+According to Bellamkonda Sreenivas, the story revolves around the five elements (Panchamahabhuta) – Earth, Water, Air, Fire and Aether.

 About the theme, director Sriwass said "I was inspired by life.
 It has always been my aim to make movies in different genres and all my films have been like that so far.
 Saakshyam, however, is a multi-genre film which will explore five different themes with drastically different backdrops."

 "There's been a lot of talk about Saakshyam being a horror thriller.
 That's not true.
 There are no supernatural elements as such — let's just say, the story incorporates five elements of nature that we all experience in our everyday life, into its screenplay", Sreenivas on the story of the film.

 Casting

-Bellamkonda Sreenivas plays video game developer and designer in the film.
+Bellamkonda Sreenivas plays the video game developer and designer in the film.
 Sreenivas trained in BMX racing, flyboarding and jet skiing for his character in the film.
 In June 2017, Pooja Hegde was confirmed to play the female lead.
 Hegde portraits a middle class Brahmin girl from a traditional and conservative family.
 The makers were confident that she would do full justice to the role.
 It was reported that her outfits in the film were going to be the highlight of the film.
 Neeta Lulla designed her costumes in the film.
 About playing a spiritual leader in the film, Hegde said "I have always focused on the character than my look."

-Jagapathi Babu was signed in to play main antagonist role in the film.
-Ravi Kishan, Ashutosh Rana, Sarath Kumar, Meena, Jayaprakash, Pavitra Lokesh, Brahmaji, Madhu Guruswamy, and Vennela Kishore were also roped in to play important roles in the film.
+Jagapathi Babu was signed to play the role of the main antagonist in the film.
+Ravi Kishan, Ashutosh Rana, Sarath Kumar, Meena, Jayaprakash, Pavitra Lokesh, Brahmaji, Madhu Guruswamy, and Vennela Kishore were also roped in to play supporting roles in the film.